kriszyp/alkali/README.md

 	}
 }
 ```
 This is distinct from providing an array of elements or other values as the `content` (or as an argument) of an element.
-The `children` is more of the intrinsic structure of an element, and the `content` is inserted after the children are created.
+The `children` represents  the intrinsic structure of an element, and the `content` is inserted after the children are created.
 Consequently we could define a structure like:
 ```javascript
 import { Div, Span, content } from 'alkali'
 ...